 - The practice fell into disrepute

 Support from people such as Charleston lawyer and editor of the Courier Richard Yeadon.
 Yeadon sought to promote mesmerism in his newspaper at every opportunity.
 Then there were those from the medical community such as the English physician and professor Dr. John Elliotson.
 Elliotson published two articles in 1843 and 1844 explaining that Mesmerism showed potential in medicine for reducing pain during surgery as well as various physical and mental diseases.
 As a side note, Elliotson trained Charles Dickens in the art of Mesmerism, who by all accounts successfully treated many persons.
 Mesmerism is a feature of Dickens’ final and unfinished book titled The Mystery of Edwin Drood in 1870.
-Ultimately Dickens was unable to answer the the question of why people have more drive than others and what determines whether they will use this vital energy for good or evil.
+Ultimately Dickens was unable to answer the the question of why some people have more drive than others and what determines whether they will use this vital energy for good or evil.

 While in New England, Quinn argues that Rhode Island may have become especially receptive to animal magnetism due to the efforts of four of its prominent citizens.